Are you interested in law, have attention to detail, good communication skills and a logical mindset? Then, a career as a lawyer could be for you.

 Find out what lawyers are, what they do, what skills and qualifications they need to succeed, how they advance their careers, and how much they can earn at each step on their career path.

 1. What Is A Lawyer?

-Also known as an attorney, counsellor, or counsel, a lawyer is a licensed professional who practices law, provides legal advice, and represents others.
+Also known as an attorney, counsellor, or Counsel, a lawyer is a licensed professional who practices law, provides legal advice, and represents others.

 Working as a lawyer entails putting abstract legal theories and expertise into practice to solve a particular issue or to promote the interest of those who employ lawyers to provide legal services.
-The lawyer's role varies greatly, depending on different legal jurisdictions.
+The lawyer's role varies wildly, depending on different legal jurisdictions.

 Interview and meet with clients to understand their needs.

 Represent clients in court, in mediation, and at tribunals.

 Interpret rulings, laws, and regulations for businesses and individuals.